dunhamsteve/aoc2022/README.md

 It took quite a bit of fine-tuning on the estimation function, and I needed a <= instead of < for cutting (oops).
 The second part was quite easy given the first part.

+**Day 20**

+Day 20 was a linked list one.
+This can be a pain in a language without pointers, you need to invent your own with an Array or map.
+I went with an array, because lean is not supposed to copy it.
+It still took nine seconds for part 2.
+I had to work around lean having the flavor of mod that returns negative numbers too.

 ## Rust Notes

 - Editor tooling is nice: